modphysnobel/modphysnobel.github.io/docs/vol-II/vol-II-chap-5-sect-1.md

 “Giauque’s achievements in the field of chemical thermodynamics and especially his work on the behaviour of matter at low temperatures and his closely allied studies of entropy comprise one of the most significant contributions to modern physical chemistry.” …

-!!! tip "William Francis Giauque (1895-1982)."
+!!! tip "1949 Chemistry Nobel Prize."

-	<u>WORK:</u> “Thermodynamics is about heat and its transformation into other forms of energy—basically involving statistical descriptions of atomic and molecular movements.
+	WORK: “Thermodynamics is about heat and its transformation into other forms of energy—basically involving statistical descriptions of atomic and molecular movements.
 An important but difficult to grasp concept in thermodynamics is entropy, which is a measure of disorder in a system.
 The third law of thermodynamics states that the entropy in a perfect crystal is zero when the absolute temperature is zero.
-In 1933 William Giauque used a magnetic field to attain an extremely low temperature and was able provide evidence for the law’s validity.”
+In 1933 William Giauque (1895-1982) used a magnetic field to attain an extremely low temperature and was able provide evidence for the law’s validity.”

+	MLA style: William F. Giauque – Facts.
+NobelPrize.org.
+Nobel Prize Outreach AB 2023.
+Tue.
+31 Jan 2023. https://www.nobelprize.org/prizes/chemistry/1949/giauque/facts/

-<u>Nobel Lecture:</u> *Some Consequences of Low Temperature Research in Chemical Thermodynamics* by Giauque.
+	Nobel Lecture: *Some Consequences of Low Temperature Research in Chemical Thermodynamics* by Giauque.

 	“The basic purpose which underlies most of the work in the Low Temperature Laboratory, of the University of California, is the study of entropy.
 It is easy for a chemist to write an equation for a desired reaction, but this does not mean that the reaction will actually take place.
 If one knows the heats of formation and entropies of the substances concerned in the equation, the so-called free energy or thermodynamic potential of the reaction may be calculated.
 A knowledge of the free energy change permits chemists to determine all reactions which are thermodynamically possible and the extent to which they are possible.
 When it has been found that a certain reaction should go, but experiment fails, then a catalyst can be sought or the conditions can be altered so as to secure a practicable rate of reaction.
 If the free energy shows that the reaction is thermodynamically impossible, a search for a catalyst is futile.”

 	“The third law of thermodynamics, which developed from the Nernst Heat Theorem, states that all perfect crystalline substances approach zero entropy as the absolute zero of temperature is approached.
 According to this statement a knowledge of the heat capacity, to sufficiently low temperatures, will permit the calculation of the absolute entropy of a substance.
 It was this possibility which interested me in low temperature research.”

+	MLA style: William F. Giauque – Nobel Lecture.
+NobelPrize.org.
+Nobel Prize Outreach AB 2023.
+Tue.
+31 Jan 2023. https://www.nobelprize.org/prizes/chemistry/1949/giauque/lecture/

 …..

 ***